J0hnnyWhy/shoe-tracker-/README.md

 John Young Program name: Shoe Tracker App

-Description: This app allows a user to enter .
+Description: This app allows a user to add a shoe store or a shoe brand from the index page.
+The user can go to a specific shoe store and see the shoes at that store.
+The user can also delete or update the store from the specific store page.
+The user can also go to a specific shoe page and delete the shoe.

 Ruby Setup Gems used: Sinatra, Sinatra-contrib, rspec, capybara, pg,pry, sinatra-activerecord, and rake .
 Bundler must be installed.